Borrowed Bites

 • Or you can make it 1-2 days ahead and refrigerate it.
 In this case, only frost the cake if you have an airtight cake carrier to store in the fridge.
 Otherwise, wrap the cake tightly with plastic wrap and frost it on the day of serving.

-It will last for several days in a cake carrier like this one.
+It will last for several days in a cake carrier.
 Be sure to store this cake in the refrigerator.

 Add Your Own Notes